Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Simulation Results

 Figures \ref{fig:reg_h} and \ref{fig:time} show the method performance for approximating $h_0$ by the median posterior.
 To evaluate performance, we ran a linear regression of the posterior mean $\hat h$ on true $h_0$, i.e. $h_0(\bz_i)=\gamma_0+\gamma_1\hat h(\bz_i)+\epsilon_i$ $i=1,\dots,n$ and plot the estimated slope $\hat\gamma_1$, intercept $\hat\gamma_0$ and $R^2$ while varying number of sample splits $K$.
 A good $\hat h(\cdotp)$ would yield $\hat\gamma_0=0$, $\hat\gamma_1=1$, $R^2=1$ as $h_0(\bz)\approx\hat h(\bz)$.
 As the figure shows, as the number of splits increases with $t$, inference on $h_0$ starts to lose precision.
 This is natural; although the median geometrically improves at rate $n_k$, as splits increase each posterior sample becomes noisier.
 However, near $t=1/2$ the median performance for $\hat h$ is close to the performance when the entire sample is used ($t=0$) as measured by $\hat\gamma_0,\hat\gamma_1,R^2$, with significant computation time gains.
 Figure \ref{fig:time} shows computing time for inference on $h_0$ through the posterior median.
 There is a trade-off between sampling from a high dimensional Gaussian process posterior of $n$ samples, and a large number of data splits which require almost equivalent computation power to sample.
 However, this can be mitigated when datasets are sampled or collected distributedly.
 Results suggest that splits with $t\in[1/4,1/2]$ decrease computational burden significantly.
 On the other hand Figure \ref{fig:reg_h},\ref{fig:time} and theoretical results in Section \ref{Section: theory} suggest that $t\le1/2$ offers a good approximations to the full-data posterior.
 Figures 1 and 2 and the theoretical results suggest choosing $t\in[1/4,1/2]$, with $t\rightarrow1/2$ as $n$ increases will optimize the computation-cost vs. precision trade-off.
+In the meantime, the mean squared error (MSE) of the estimated response $h$ was reported as Figure A4 in the supplementary materials, which provides the same result as Figures \ref{fig:reg_h} and \ref{fig:time}.